Stereo Calibration

 Overview

-Stereo calibration establishes the geometric relationship between two cameras viewing the same measurement plane.
-The resulting stereo model contains intrinsic parameters for each camera (focal length, principal point, distortion) as well as extrinsic parameters describing the relative position and orientation of the cameras.
+Stereo calibration computes the geometric relationship between two cameras viewing the same measurement plane.
+The stereo model contains intrinsic parameters for each camera and extrinsic parameters (rotation and translation) describing their relative geometry.

 - Camera Matrix: fx, fy (focal length), cx, cy (principal point)